Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Company Data

 No nonsense, in steps that actually work:

-• Apply sensitivity labels to what is truly sensitive.
+3. Apply sensitivity labels to sensitive documents.

 Frequently Asked Questions

-How much time does Microsoft 365 actually save a company?
-It depends on how much time you lose today searching for information and performing manual operations.
-In our projects, it was tens of hours per month – for example, about 50 hours per month when automating recruitment.
-The biggest savings are usually not in „writing texts,“ but in people stopping searching and re-typing.
+It depends on how much time you waste today searching for information and performing manual operations.
+In practice, this often amounts to tens of hours per month.
+The greatest savings are not achieved in writing texts but in searching for information, organizing work, and eliminating repetitive manual activities.

 Share post